Gary Gygax: Advanced Dungeons & Dragons and Hollywood

 In 1979, Michigan State University student James Dallas Egbert III allegedly disappeared into the school's steam tunnels while playing a live-action version of D&D. In fact, Egbert was discovered in Louisiana several weeks later, but negative mainstream media attention focused on D&D as the cause.
 In 1982, Patricia Pulling's son killed himself.
 Pulling blamed D&D for her son's suicide and formed the organization B.A.D.D.
 (Bothered About Dungeons & Dragons) to attack the game and TSR.
 Gygax defended the game on a segment of 60 Minutes that aired in 1985.
 Death threats started arriving at the TSR office, so he hired a bodyguard.
 Nevertheless, TSR's annual D&D sales increased in 1982 to $16 million.
 In January 1983, The New York Times speculated that D&D might become "the great game of the 1980s" in the same manner that Monopoly was emblematic of the Great Depression.

 Brian Blume persuaded Gygax to allow Brian's brother Kevin to purchase Melvin Blume's shares.
 This gave the Blume brothers a controlling interest, and Gygax and the Blumes were increasingly at loggerheads over the company's management by 1981.
 Gygax's frustrations at work and increased prosperity from his generous royalties brought a number of changes to his personal life.
 He and Mary Jo had been active members of the local Jehovah's Witnesses, but others in the congregation already felt uneasy about his smoking and drinking; his connection to the "satanic" game D&D caused enough friction that the family finally disassociated themselves from Jehovah's Witnesses.
 Mary Jo resented the amount of time that her husband spent "playing games"; she had begun to drink excessively, and the couple argued frequently.
 Gygax had started smoking marijuana when he lost his insurance job in 1970, and he started to use cocaine and had a number of extramarital affairs.
 In 1983, the two got an acrimonious divorce.

 At the same time, the Blumes wanted to get Gygax out of Lake Geneva so that they could manage the company without his "interference", so they split TSR Hobbies into TSR, Inc. and TSR Entertainment, Inc. Gygax became president of TSR Entertainment, Inc., and the Blumes sent him to Hollywood to develop TV and film opportunities.
 He became co-producer of the licensed D&D cartoon series for CBS, which led its time slot for two years.

-Gygax' life continued to unravel on the West Coast, as he rented an immense mansion, increased his cocaine use, and spent time with several young starlets.
+Gygax's life continued to unravel on the West Coast, as he rented an immense mansion, increased his cocaine use, and spent time with several young starlets.